-If you need a translator, we recommend that you use a translator who is a member of the Association of Danish Authorised Translators and Interpreters (Translatørforeningen) or Danish translators (Danske Translatører).
-You can find qualified translators on the websites of both organisations:
+If you need a translator, we recommend that you use a translator who is a member of the Association of Danish Authorised Translators and Interpreters (Translatørforeningen).
+You can find their qualified translators on this website.

 Translators who are members of these organisations are still officially licensed by the Danish Chamber of Commerce to certify the correctness of their translations.